 I’ve never liked the phrase, “You complete me.”

 Even though it’s generally uttered in a complimentary context, the implication is that the person saying it to you was not whole before you came along.
-They were a fraction of a person; a decimal-pointed floating number, hoping to become an integer.
+They were a fraction of a person, a decimal-pointed floating number, hoping to become an integer.

-But then there was you!
+But then there was you.
 And you being you, and they being them, added together are complete.
 The implication there is that you, too, were not complete before them.
 Otherwise, rather than becoming a round whole number, you might become something awkward, like 1.56.
 That’s not complete.
 That’s another incomplete.
 “You incomplete me,” would be more accurate, but far less Hollywood-worthy.

 In my mind, one should never be incomplete, if one can avoid it.
 One should be whole by oneself.
 One should be 1.

 Why does it work this way?
-Because if you have a good relationship with someone else — any kind of relationship — you both become better versions of yourselves for having that other person in your life.
-We’re all 1’s, if we’re self-aware and live our lives to the fullest.
+Because if you have a good relationship with someone else, any kind of relationship, you both become better versions of yourselves for having that other person in your life.
+We’re all 1’s if we’re self-aware and live our lives to the fullest.
 If I find someone who adds to my life, who causes me to be a better version of myself, I might become a 4.

-While it may be true that weather will happen regardless of how much we learn, that doesn’t stop us from studying it and trying to adjust our lifestyles to achieve the optimum balance and level of safety within the confines of what we can control.
-Same with taxes: we don’t unquestioningly pay whatever we’re asked.
+While it may be true that weather will happen regardless of how much we learn, that doesn’t stop us from studying it and trying to adjust our lifestyles to achieve the optimum balance and safety within the confines of what we can control.
+The same is true with taxes: we don’t unquestioningly pay whatever we’re asked.
 We fill out forms and speak with professionals.
-If the government were to demand that we give them everything we own, few people would just hand all their money and possessions over no questions asked.
+If the government were to demand that we give them everything we own, few people would just hand over all their money and possessions, no questions asked.
 At least, I should hope not.

 The same is true with relationships.
 We should question.
 We should measure where possible.
-We should surround ourselves with the people who make us more than 1, and hope that those around us are doing the same.
+We should surround ourselves with people who make us more than 1, and hope those around us are doing the same.

-Becoming a 1 — complete by oneself — is only the first step.
+Becoming a 1, complete by oneself, is only the first step.
 Run the numbers of your relationships and make sure the sums are something to be proud of.
 If not, adjust the equation.